olga-sdev/PCPP1-PEP/README.md

 # PCPP1-PEP

-Scope of the edube project:
+Content of project:

-PEP Purpose and Guidelines (PEP 1) -> purpose of PEPs, types and general guidelines;
+* PEP Purpose and Guidelines (PEP 1) -> purpose of PEPs, types and general guidelines;

-Style Guide for Python Code (PEP 8) -> conventions and best practices for Python coding;
+* Style Guide for Python Code (PEP 8) -> conventions and best practices for Python coding;

-The Zen of Python (PEP 20) -> principles for Python’s design;
+* The Zen of Python (PEP 20) -> principles for Python’s design;

-Docstring Conventions (PEP 257) -> guidelines for conventions and semantics associated with Python docstrings.
+* Docstring Conventions (PEP 257) -> guidelines for conventions and semantics associated with Python docstrings.